Mayurji/mayurji.github.io/_posts/2020-11-06-dicts_sets.md

 category: Blog
 date:   2020-11-06 13:43:52 +0530
 ---
-In this blog post, we'll discuss the python data structures, ***Dict*** and ***Set***.
+In this blog post, we'll discuss the python data structures, ***Dictionary*** and ***Set***.

+Sets and Dictionary are the data structures used, when the data has no intrinsic order to it.
+But each data has unique object to reference it.
+For *dict*, the reference object is called *key* and referenced data is called *value*, the widely used reference object is of type string, but any hashable type is valid.
+While *set* is a unique collections of *keys* alone.

 <center>
 <img src="{{site.url}}/assets/images/dicts_sets/front-ds.png" class="post-body" style="zoom: 5%; background-color:#DCDCDC;" width="1000" height="600"/><br>
 <p>Figure 1:  Data Structures</p>
 </center>

-Sets and Dictionary are the data structures used, when the data has no intrinsic order to it.
-But each data has unique object to reference it.
-For *dict*, the reference object is called *key* and referenced data is called *value*, the widely used reference object is of type string, but any hashable type is valid.
-While *set* is a unique collections of *keys* alone.

 ### Hashable Type